-To prove the effectiveness of our Frozen-Net strategy for more complex tasks, we extended the experiments in Fig 1 to image classification tasks (Fig 2).
-Such complex learning tasks do not have simple and explicit polarity configuration rules as in XOR-5D.
+tasks do not have simple and explicit polarity configuration rules as in XOR-5D.
 We exploited an alternative strategy by using ImageNet trained polarities (IN-Polarity).
-A Frozen-Net IN-Polarity has its weight magnitudes initialized randomly, its weight polarities initialized and fixed to match the IN-polarity pattern.
-We also tested Fluid IN-Polarity where networks were initialized to the exact same pattern as Frozen-Net IN-Polarity, except polarities are free to switch in this scenario.
-This pair of comparison help us to understand which of the two factors contributed more to the performance gain: fixing polarities or knowledge transfer through polarity pattern.
+A Frozen-Net IN-Polarity has its weight magnitudes initialized randomly, with its weight polarities initialized and fixed to match the IN-Polarity pattern.
+We also tested Fluid IN-Polarity where networks were initialized to the exact same pattern as Frozen-Net IN-Polarity, except polarities are free to switch while learning the task.
+This comparison helps us to understand which of the two factors contributed more to the performance gain: fixing polarities or knowledge transfer through the initial polarity pattern.
 We trained and tested networks on the Fashion-MNIST (grayscale) and CIFAR-10 (RGB-color) datasets, using AlexNet network architecture (Krizhevsky et al., 2017).
-For both datasets, we trained for 100 epochs, with lr=0.001.
+For both datasets, we trained for 100 epochs, with lr=0.001 (best out of [0.1,0.03,0.01,0.001]).
 The AlexNet IN-weights were obtained here.
-Worth emphasizing, we controlled all conditions to follow the same weight magnitude distribution at initialization (supp Fig B.6) Specifically, we randomly initialized the networks following normal procedures: Glorot Normal for conv layers, Glorot Uniform for fc layers; then either fixed the polarities as is (RAND-Polarity) or flipped the polarities according to IN template (IN-Polarity), introducing no change to the magnitude distributions.
+Of note, we controlled all conditions to follow the same weight magnitude distribution at initialization Supplementary Figure C.6).
+Specifically, we randomly initialized the networks following conventional procedures: we used Glorot Normal for conv layers and Glorot Uniform for fc layers; we then either fixed the polarities as-is (RAND-Polarity) or flipped the polarities according to the ImageNet template (IN-Polarity), introducing no change to the magnitude distributions.

-Across the board, Frozen-Nets IN-polarity (red) always learn with fewer samples than Fluid-Net (blue) (Fig 2 first column).
+Across the board, Frozen-Net IN-polarity (red) always learns with fewer samples than Fluid-Net (blue) (Figure 2 first column).
 When only 100 training images were available (across the 10 classes), Frozen-Net IN-Polarity (red) yields 7% less validation error at convergence compared to Fluid-Net (blue) in the Fashion-MNIST task and 9.4% less error for CIFAR-10.
-Such a gain is mostly brought by knowledge transferred through polarity pattern (pink vs. blue, 6% gain for Fashion-MNIST; 8.4% gain for CIFAR-10).
+Such a gain is mostly brought by knowledge transferred through the polarity pattern (pink vs. blue, 6% gain for Fashion-MNIST; 8.4% gain for CIFAR-10).
 Fixing the polarities can further bring performance gain: for CIFAR-10, 1% gain at 100 training samples, and up to 3% at 50000 training samples.
-The gain from Fluid IN-Polarity to samples
+The improvement on validation accuracy (less validation error) from Fluid IN-Polarity to Frozen-Net IN-Polarity is often statistically significant (Figure 3, column 1, pink line).
+When the polarities are fixed randomly (RAND-Polarity, green), networks never perform worse than Fluid-Net (blue).